bixb922/crank-organ/doc-software/README.md

 * Support for MIDI over serial (MIDI over DIN connector)
 * New: both quadrature and simple encoder can be used as crank rotation sensor
-* Potentiometer type rotary encoder to regulate speed
+* Potentiometer type rotary encoder to regulate speed (dropped later)
 * Make current setlist persistent, so the current setlist  survives reboots and is not reverted to the stored setlist.
 * After entering a password for configuration, revoke credentials on reboot.
 Simpler password dialog.
 Password hashed when sent over http, adds yet another layer of security.
 * Time zone is now set from the browser configuration.
 No configuration necessary, less overhead, less hassle, smaller code, frequent update, no restrictions on frequency of use.